s-nandi/anthropic-mcp/README.md

 What tools do you have access to?
 ```
 You can continue typing in this terminal, and the client will respond.
+Closing this second terminal will automatically clean up both processes.

 To clean up the pipe:
 ```